tytydraco/yessleep/out/I_am_the_daughter_of_a_TikTok_family_channel_I_found_something_disturbing_in_our_basement.md

 I could sense her shaky breath tickling the back of my neck.

-Ben's sobbing grew louder in my ear, reverberating from the walls.
+Ben's cries grew louder in my ear, reverberating from the walls.

 I was frozen.